-Face-to-face office hours: M, T, and W, 2:30 - 3:45 p.m.
-Or Th by appointment.
+Face-to-face office hours: M, T, 2:30 - 3:45 p.m.; W, 1:30 - 2:45 p.m.; Or Th p.m. by appointment.

 Instructor and T.A.
 Response Time to Emails and Assignments:

 I or one of the T.A.'s will respond-usually within 48 hours-to other messages regarding the class that class members may leave in my Canvas mailbox.
 If you wish to have an electronic chat or have Facetime with the instructor, you must set up the time in advance.
 The instructor will respond to assignments within 5 to 10 class days of them being posted or submitted.
 The instructor will monitor, and but not necessarily comment on all assignment drafts posted on the Student Writing Groups Discussion pages.